 Even where cars are allowed, the police give pedestrians the right of way - so you'll be trapped and unable to move most of the time.
 Plan to take public transportation or walk.

 What about taking a ride share such as Uber or Lyft?
-They'll also face the same access restrictions, so you'll still face the same problems getting anywhere near the parade area.
+They face the same access restrictions as private cars, so you'll still experience the same problems getting anywhere near the parade area.
+You'll do less walking if you take the T.

 4) Expect enormous crowds on the T, especially between about 12 noon and 1pm, when the parade starts.
 Actually, "enormous" is an understatement.